sdhuang32/pingfederate-demo-cdk/README.md

 ## Usage

+#### Assumptions when running the following commands
+1. You are using an administrator IAM user/role in order to prevent possible permission issues.
+2. You can directly access IPs/endpoints of resources created in a public subnet in a newly created VPC, from your local device.

  * Install `npm` and `cdk` (`npm install -g aws-cdk`) on your device.
  * Run `npm install` after you clone this repo and switch into the directory as the working directory.
  * `NODE_ENV="[dev|sit|staging|prod]" cdk synth [stacks] -c stackName="what-ever-to-prevent-collision" --profile "your-aws-cli-profile"`